aws/sagemaker-distribution/README.md

 Keras; popular Python packages like numpy, scikit-learn and pandas; and IDEs like Jupyter Lab.
 The distribution contains the _latest_ versions of all these packages _such that_ they are _mutually compatible_.

-Starting with v2.9.5+, the images include Amazon Q Agentic Chat integration for enhanced AI-powered development assistance in JupyterLab.
+Starting with v2.9.5+ and new v3.5+, the images include Amazon Q Agentic Chat integration for enhanced AI-powered development assistance in JupyterLab.

 ### Amazon Q Agentic Chat Integration